arkgithubforyou/Bertology/index.md

 ---

+### Prerequisites
+A good knowledge of both neural networks and computational linguistics is necessary for meaningful participation, which should be justified by finishing Professor Koller's [Computational Linguistics](https://coli-saar.github.io/cl20/) and Professor Klakow's [Neural Networks: Implementation and Application](https://teaching.lsv.uni-saarland.de/nnia/).
+However, all other convincing arguments are acceptable.

+---

+### Registration
+Please send an email to [Zhai Fangzhou](mailto:thearkforyou@gmail.com) **before April 1st 00:00 UST+1**, to include
+- Your information: full name and matrikulation number.
+- A brief, honest argument that you fulfil the prerequisites (e.g. **I've passed both courses.** or **I am familiar with both disciplines.** If you are taking some of them this semester and feel confident to at least pass, it is also ok).
+- An ordered list of your prefered papers for presentation that includes at least 3 items.

+Registration is first come first serve for those who fulfil the prerequisites; late registrations will be considered if more places are available.
+Paper assignment will be performed by the Hungarian algorithm for registrations before April 1st (I will run it on April 2nd, no worry), and first come first serve afterwards.

+---

+### Evaluation
+There are usually two goals behind a seminar: **(1)** familiarize, and hopefully interest the attendees with the topic, and in particular, not only the paper assigned to each of them; **(2)** improve the attendees' skills of presentation.
+Thus all attendees will need to

+- present a selected paper;
+- write a brief summary (2-3 pages) of Bertology as a research direction at the end of the seminar.

+and of course, attend regularly.

+### Term Paper
+There is in general no constraint on what you do other than relevance to the discipline.
+For example, you could
+1. Write a survey on a relevant topic or
+2. Raise a point and provide some empirical support or
+3. Do a small project.

+Please get in touch for a meeting to discuss your plan or ideas if you want to write a term paper.

+---

+### Contact
+For questions, mail to: [Zhai Fangzhou](mailto:thearkforyou@gmail.com)

+---

 ### List of Papers
 **You are welcome to propose papers not in this list as well.**
 #### The transformer models<br/>